"As far as I'm concerned, he's what a playwright is," director David Cromer says. "What he writes about is, to me, what plays are about."

+Sweet Bird, he says, "is a play I've chased a long time.
+I first read it with an eye to directing it maybe 20 years ago."
+He had hoped to helm it on Broadway with Nicole Kidman and James Franco, but those plans collapsed.
+(The original starred Geraldine Page and Paul Newman.)
 In the play, gigolo Chance Wayne (Wittrock) is back in his hometown of St. Cloud, Florida, with his lady friend, the down-on-her-luck actress Princess Kosmonopolis (born Alexandra Del Lago); he hopes to reunite with his childhood sweetheart, Heavenly Finley, whose corrupt politician father forced him to flee.
 Cromer says the play illustrates what to him is essential Williams — "our ability to embrace, indulge in and feel glory in our sexuality and also acknowledge simultaneously the things about it that cause shame or guilt or are dangerous.
 Plays need to be about our relationship to our basest instincts and our highest instincts — that's the struggle."

 |photo by Liz Lauren|

 In A Streetcar Named Desire, Cromer says, Williams talks "about 'beauty of the mind, richness of the spirit,' and he'll also talk about brutal desire.
 There's our best self — our most controlled human self, our most refined self — and our basest self.
 Those exist simultaneously.
 Those are the things we struggle with as we relate to the world.
 Those are some of the most universal things we deal with all the time — that's what plays should be about."